Proutyeahs/ericsGame/README.md

 How to make a grid based movement system

-How to have sections of the grid unacessable
+How to have sections of the grid inaccessible